grafana/mimir/docs/sources/configuration/config-file-reference.md

 [store_gateway_addresses: <string> | default = ""]

 store_gateway_client:
-  # Enable TLS for gRPC client connecting to store-gateway.
+  # [advanced] Enable TLS for gRPC client connecting to store-gateway.
   # CLI flag: -querier.store-gateway-client.tls-enabled
   [tls_enabled: <boolean> | default = false]

-  # Path to the client certificate file, which will be used for authenticating
+  # [advanced] Path to the client certificate file, which will be used for
-  # with the server.
+  # authenticating with the server.
 Also requires the key path to be configured.
   # CLI flag: -querier.store-gateway-client.tls-cert-path
   [tls_cert_path: <string> | default = ""]

-  # Path to the key file for the client certificate.
-Also requires the client
+  # [advanced] Path to the key file for the client certificate.
+Also requires
-  # certificate to be configured.
+  # the client certificate to be configured.
   # CLI flag: -querier.store-gateway-client.tls-key-path
   [tls_key_path: <string> | default = ""]

-  # Path to the CA certificates file to validate server certificate against.
-If
+  # [advanced] Path to the CA certificates file to validate server certificate
-  # not set, the host's root CA certificates are used.
+  # against.
+If not set, the host's root CA certificates are used.
   # CLI flag: -querier.store-gateway-client.tls-ca-path
   [tls_ca_path: <string> | default = ""]

-  # Override the expected name on the server certificate.
+  # [advanced] Override the expected name on the server certificate.
   # CLI flag: -querier.store-gateway-client.tls-server-name
   [tls_server_name: <string> | default = ""]

-  # Skip validating server certificate.
+  # [advanced] Skip validating server certificate.
   # CLI flag: -querier.store-gateway-client.tls-insecure-skip-verify
   [tls_insecure_skip_verify: <boolean> | default = false]